Defining and communicating your essential value.

 When first attempting to uncover your value, don’t be surprised if you get stuck.
 If you are an association, you may find it difficult to distinguish what is different and better about your offerings than those provided by the association down the street, or other competing factors.

-Maybe this example of how three popular sandwich chains distinguished themselves to stand out from one another.
+Maybe this example of how three popular sandwich chains distinguished themselves to stand out from one another will help.
 We’re talking about Subway, Jimmy John’s and Quizno’s.
 They all serve sandwiches made from fresh ingredients that are made-to-order.
 To break through the sameness of their offerings, they each identified the one thing that makes them unique.

 Subway - Fresh